 This Staten Island buck got aggressive after a man took selfies with it.

-Staten Island has made headlines this year for their strange and controversial deer vasectomy program intended as a form of population control.
+Staten Island has made headlines this year for their strange, controversial deer vasectomy program intended as a form of population control.
 But now another deer story may steal a few headlines.
 Staten Island Live reports that a buck, friendly at first, aggressively attacked a 41-year-old man.

 "He just let me start petting him," Blanco told Staten Island Live.
 "I took some pictures and I hung out with him for about 20 minutes."